ivan-ai-san/culturecrunch-landing/CultureCrunch_Privacy_Policy.md

 All service providers are contractually required to protect your data and use it only for specified purposes.

 ### Business Transitions
-If CultureCrunch is acquired, merges with another company, or undergoes restructuring, your information may be transferred as part of that transaction.
+If Culture Crunch is acquired, merges with another company, or undergoes restructuring, your information may be transferred as part of that transaction.
 We will notify you of any change in ownership or data control.

 ### Legal Requirements
 We may disclose information when required to:
 - Comply with court orders, subpoenas, or legal processes
 - Respond to valid government or regulatory requests
 - Enforce our Terms of Service or investigate violations
-- Protect the safety, rights, and property of CultureCrunch, our users, or the public
+- Protect the safety, rights, and property of Culture Crunch, our users, or the public

 ### With Your Consent
 We may share information for purposes not listed here if we obtain your explicit consent.